 Clinical students are in a professional training program, and those who do not behave in a professional manner throughout their training may be dismissed from the program.
-Examples of unprofessional behavior include: frequently arriving late for classes, supervision, clinical appointments with clients, or other professional meetings; excessive defensiveness with supervisors or instructors; rude, disrespectful behavior with faculty, classmates, or clients; inappropriate dress, especially during clinical activities; and intoxication on campus.
+Examples of unprofessional behavior include: frequently arriving late for classes, supervision, clinical appointments with clients, or other professional meetings; verbal aggression (in person or online) toward supervisors or instructors; excessively rude, disrespectful behavior with faculty, classmates, or clients; unprofessional behavior toward clients or research subjects; and intoxication on campus.
 Evidence of unethical behavior in research, clinical work, or classes (e.g., cheating on exams, PLAGIARISM) is grounds for program dismissal.